What is a home childcarer?

 Some families, for example, those who work outside the traditional Monday to Friday, nine to five working hours, families with children with disabilities or larger families, may prefer childcare in their own home.

-- verify that the home childcarer has a relevant childcare qualification or has attended an induction course
+- verifies that the home childcarer has a relevant childcare qualification or has attended an induction course

-- verify that the applicant has undergone appropriate first aid training
+- verifies that the applicant has undergone suitable first aid training

 The Home Childcarer Approval Scheme does not:

 - verify whether the home childcarer is eligible to work in the UK